JAIR0MEL0/ML1000-UnsuperviseLearning/README.md

 Hypothesis building : Identify all possible variables that can help us segment the data reviews regardless of its availability.
 Lets try to come up with a list for this example.

 a.
-Cabernet Sauvignon is mainly consume because the price
+Chardonnay is mainly consume because the price

 b.
 Merlot has great potential to be reintroduced in the US market

 c.
-Shyraz from South America (Chile) is more pupolar than from US or Europe because the Quality
+Malbec from South America (Chile) is more pupolar than from US or Europe because the Quality

 d.
 Local wineries have more success producing wines because the low price

 e.
-Rose is the best cheap wine to sale because its flavor
+Tempranillos is the best cheap wine to sale because its flavor

 f.
-Resling can replace Pinot Noir or Cabernet Sauvignon in case of low season production
+Is Pinot Noir from France a good candidate for import or should we replace it

 ## Data Understanding:
 We will use as Data set a review of the Wines with different variarities across different regions and providence.